norama/map-city/README.md

 This application is a map-based web application showing weather information loaded from [OpenWeatherMap](https://openweathermap.org/api) and photos loaded from [Flickr](https://www.flickr.com/services/api/explore/flickr.photos.search).

 The web app uses a map based UI backed with [react-leaflet](https://react-leaflet.js.org/) to show weather data and photos near location.
 Use the search box in the upper-left corner to search a location by name, click the appropriate from the list suggested (unfortunately otherwise it will not work, pressing ENTER is not enough - this is a limitation of the component used there).
 Or else, click on the map to select a location.
 If no specific location is selected or the map is dragged, photos are shown for the center of the map.

 The associated photos are shown on the right in a scrollable panel and dynamically added as the panel is scrolled down.
+Clicking on the photo leads to its original version on [flickr](https://www.flickr.com/).

 ## Demo

-Click [here](https://map-city-client-2019.now.sh/) to see it running.
+Click [here](https://map-city-client.now.sh/) to see it running.

 ## Backend